kuberhealthy/kuberhealthy/README.md

 #### High Availability

 Kuberhealthy scales horizontally in order to be fault tolerant.
 By default, two instances are used with a [pod disruption budget](https://kubernetes.io/docs/tasks/run-application/configure-pdb/) and [RollingUpdate](https://kubernetes.io/docs/tasks/run-application/rolling-update-replication-controller/) strategy to ensure high availability.

 ##### Centralized Check State State

 The state of checks is centralized as [custom resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) records for each check.
 This allows Kuberhealthy to always serve the same result, no matter which node in the pool you hit.
 The current master running checks is calculated by all nodes in the deployment by simply querying the Kubernetes API for 'Ready' Kuberhealthy pods of the correct label, and sorting them alphabetically by name.
 The node that comes first is master.

-## Checks

-Kuberhealthy performs the following checks in parallel at all times:

 ### Security Considerations

-By default, Kuberhealthy exposes an insecure (non-HTTPS) status endpoint without authentication.
+By default, Kuberhealthy exposes an insecure (non-HTTPS) JSON status endpoint without authentication.
 You should never expose this endpoint to the public internet.
 Exposing Kuberhealthy's status page to the public internet could result in private cluster information being exposed to the public internet when errors occur and are displayed on the page.

 Vulnerabilities or other security related issues should be logged as git issues in this project and immediately reported to The Security Incident Response Team (SIRT) via email at NETO_SIRT@comcast.com.
 Please do not post sensitive information in git issues.